gcburt/Notes/09 Closures, Passing functions into functions.md

 }
 ```

-You can also assign regular functions to variables using type annotations:
+You can also assign regular functions to a variable, as long as the types match:

 ```swift
 func greetFunction() {